jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-shall-ocin-civic-underground.md

 Shall Ocin: More than an artist or a genre, I think that my main influence is the concept of the fusion of different styles and vibes.
 Consequently, I think that mixing the elements of the future and the past is what brings about my ideas.

 ![null](/img/shallocin09.2016.2.jpg)
-<br><br>

-**RR: We really liked your recent take on **[**Pig & Dan’s**](https://www.facebook.com/piganddan/)** The Earth.
+**RR: We really liked your recent take on [Pig & Dan’s](https://www.facebook.com/piganddan/) The Earth.
 How did you approach remixing the track?**

-Shall Ocin: We met in a festival in Colombia back in January, and we both wanted to do something together, they had this track that was going to be their next EP and I felt it was the right choice to remix it.
+Shall Ocin: We met in a festival in Colombia back in January and we wanted to do something together.
+They had this track that was going to be their next EP and I felt it was the right choice to remix it.

 <iframe src="https://embed.beatport.com/?id=10305300&type=track" width="100%" height="162" frameborder="0" scrolling="no" style="max-width:600px;"></iframe>
-<br><br>

-**RR: Last year saw you launch the label, **[**Clash Lion**](https://soundcloud.com/clashlion)** with TERR and Daniel Watts.
+**RR: Last year saw you launch the label, [Clash Lion](https://soundcloud.com/clashlion) with TERR and Daniel Watts.
 Can you describe the experience so far?
 What do you look for when selecting music to release on it?**

 Shall Ocin: Running a label requires a lot of work and you can't relax too much, but it has been an incredible experience.
-We don't have a specific genre we look to release, we're very open to different stuff - we're three people with very different backgrounds and styles, so we always have to find a common ground to work on, and I think that this is what makes the whole thing special.
+We don't have a specific genre we look to release, we're very open to different stuff.
+We're three people with very different backgrounds and styles, so we always have to find common ground to work on and I think that this is what makes the whole thing special.
 <br><br>

 **RR: You have a close relationship with Maceo Plex having worked on tracks together like the remix of The Magic and played numerous B2Bs.
 Can you describe your creative dynamic and personal relationship for us?**